michae1-g/notes1/README.md

 # About
 Contains selected notes, work, and other materials for some courses I'm taking in NUS High and NUS.

-Most of the materials for History courses are typed and uploaded directly as Markdown (.md) files.
+Most of the materials for History courses will be typed and uploaded directly as Markdown (.md) files.
 For other subjects, materials will typically be handwritten and scanned.
 Additional useful & relevant course-specific information will also be uploaded when possible.

 **Courses with uploaded materials:**
 - Chemistry